community

 There are several other organizations that provide resources, education, and other environmental services:

-The Elk River Chain of Lakes Watershed Implementation Team (ERCOL WPIT) was formed in 2011 to implement activites identified in the Elk River Chain of Lakes Watershed Management Plan.
+The Elk River Chain of Lakes Watershed Implementation Team (ERCOL WPIT) was formed in 2011 to implement activities identified in the Elk River Chain of Lakes Watershed Management Plan.
 Organized by The Watershed Center and Tip of the Mitt Watershed Council, ERCOL WPIT engages lake associations, local governments, area nonprofits, and interested community members in collaborative efforts to protect and preserve water quality throughout the entire watershed.

 Conservation Districts